Home » SSC Answer Key New Objection System...

 These updated rules for the SSC Answer key guidelines bring multiple advantages to the current system:

-- Faster resolution of objections and a clear understanding of how results are calculated.
+4. This leads to a faster resolution of objections and a clearer understanding of how results are calculated.